Sass Nesting

 With that in mind, here’s an example of some typical styles for a site’s navigation:

-represents the parent element
+&represents the parent element

 SCSS SYNTAX

-1 |
+1 | |

 CSS OUTPUT

-1 |
+1 | |

-selector.
+You’ll notice that the ul, li, and a selectors are nested inside the nav selector.
 This is a great way to organize your CSS and make it more readable.

 本博客所有文章除特别声明外,均采用 CC BY-SA 4.0 协议 ,转载请注明出处!